Nazli98/Nazli98/README.md

 - 👋 Hi, I’m Nazli
-- 👀 I’m interested in ML
+- 👀 I’m interested in Mathematics, Machine Learning and Deep Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Convolutional Neural Network
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mehrabi.nazli@gmail.com

 <!---
 Nazli98/Nazli98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.